Questions to ask yourself

 - What advantages does your product/system have over what already exists? e.g. Thinner, lighter, faster.

-- For each problem solved or advantage identified, assess and write down its commercial importance and why you think it’s commercially. better than existing products. e.g. Lighter so saves customer freight costs.
+- For each problem solved and advantage identified, assess and write down its commercial importance and why you think it’s commercially better than existing products. e.g. Lighter so saves customer freight costs.

 How does your invention work?